Boris-Barboris/dpeq/README.md

 [![Build Status](https://travis-ci.org/Boris-Barboris/dpeq.svg?branch=master)](https://travis-ci.org/Boris-Barboris/dpeq)

-**dpeq** is a source library that implements client side of PostgreSQL extended query (EQ) protocol.
+**dpeq** is a source library that implements a subset of the client side of PostgreSQL extended query (EQ) protocol.
 EQ is a stateful message-based binary protocol working on top of TCP\IP or Unix-domain sockets. **dpeq** defines classes to hold the required state and utility functions, that send and recieve protocol messages in sensible manner.
 On top of that, dpeq includes extensible schema-oriented marshalling functionality, wich maps PSQL types to their binary or text representations, native to D.

-Here is a list of good links to get yourself familiar with EQ protocol, wich may help you to understand the nature of the messages being passed: https://www.postgresql.org/docs/9.5/static/protocol.html
+Here is a list of good links to get yourself familiar with EQ protocol, wich may help you to understand the nature of the messages being passed:
+https://www.postgresql.org/docs/9.5/static/protocol.html
 https://www.postgresql.org/docs/9.5/static/protocol-flow.html
 https://www.postgresql.org/docs/9.5/static/protocol-message-formats.html